Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-monitoring.md

 2. Click the **Query Statistics** tab

 {% note %}
-For now, consulting query statistics is only available from the database dashboard.
+Consulting query statistics is only available from the database dashboard.
 {% endnote %}